morse-simulator/morse/doc/morse/user/overlays.rst

 You can save this overlay anywhere, for instance in a ``morse.my_overlays.py`` file, accessible from MORSE Python path.

-For asynchronous service, it is a bit more complex, as we need to provide a callback.
-The :meth:`morse.core.overlay.MorseOverlay.chain_callback` takes care about this operation.
-You can pass an optional function to this method to modify the returned data, or modify the state of your object.
+For an asynchronous service, it is a bit more complex, as we need to provide a callback.
+The :meth:`morse.core.overlay.MorseOverlay.chain_callback` taking care of this situation.
+You can pass an optional function to this method to modify the returned data, or just modify the state of your object.

-This new callback *must* take one parameter (a tuple ``(status, result)``) and return a new tuple ``(status, result)``:
+If provided, the callback *must* take one parameter (a tuple ``(status, result)``) and return a new tuple ``(status, result)``:

 .. code-block:: python